jaodunmuntasir/Rentaloan/Checklist.md

 ## Notes for Development

 - The deployment script only checks that the Hardhat node is running and saves the contract addresses
-- No verification of contract artifacts is performed, so contracts can be deployed from any source (e.g., Remix)
+- No verification of contract artifacts is performed, so contracts can be deployed from any source
 - All blockchain transactions will be executed on the external Hardhat node

-This checklist provides a structured approach to implement the blockchain-based rental loan system focusing on a minimal but fully functional implementation for local Hardhat development.
-The plan prioritizes core functionality while ensuring proper integration between smart contracts, backend services, and frontend components.
+This checklist provides comprehensive documentation while prioritizing a simple but functional implementation, building on the components that are already in place and focusing on the core functionality needed for the application to work with a local Hardhat node.